xstabel/agents-gemini-demos/README.md

 *   **Python 3.9+:** Ensure you have a compatible Python version.
 *   **Poetry (Recommended) or pip:**  For managing dependencies.
 *   **Google Cloud Project:**  You'll need a Google Cloud project to use Vertex AI and set up the Google Cloud Function integration.
-*   **Google Gemini API Key:** Obtain a key from the Google AI Studio [https://makersuite.google.com/app/apikey](https://makersuite.google.com/app/apikey).
+*   **Google Gemini API Key:** Obtain a key from the Google AI Studio or better use VertexAI sdk present in this project.
 *   **Google Cloud Function deployed** : you need to have the functions described in the code deployed in Google Cloud.
 *   **Environment variables**: You must have a `API_WEATHER_URL` environment variable, pointing to your google cloud function.